^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for the appointment of analysis for opisthorchiasis:
+Indications for testing for opisthorchiasis:

 You are reporting a typo in the following text: